y-ncao/Python-Study/Combined_Solutions.md

 ```
 -----

-##Best Time to Buy and Sell Stock III
+##10.
+Best Time to Buy and Sell Stock III

 Say you have an array for which the ith element is the price of a given stock on day i.